aws/aws-cdk/packages/@aws-cdk/aws-ecs-patterns/README.md

 By setting `redirectHTTP` to true, CDK will automatically create a listener on port 80 that redirects HTTP traffic to the HTTPS port.

-If you specify the option `cname` you can decide if you want the construct to use CNAME or Route53-Aliases as record sets.
+If you specify the option `recordType` you can decide if you want the construct to use CNAME or Route53-Aliases as record sets.

 Additionally, if more than one application target group are needed, instantiate one of the following: